The Teriyaki Remedy

 - Crisp salmon skin in medium to hot pan, turn and cook to medium rare.
 Rest on a paper towel.

-- Wipe out the pan while warm and add the teriyaki sauce ingredients.
+- Wipe out the pan while warm and add the Mt Cook Alpine Salmon teriyaki sauce, ginger, garlic, honey & lemon juice.
 Simmer and reduce by one quarter in volume.

 - Cut cucumber into ribbons – (use a potato peeler).
 Season with a little salt.